-- Notification u/s 11(1) by District Collector authorizing the Land Acquisition Officer for acquiring the lands. - Publication in GP / Locality / News Papers / Gazette / Website.
+- Notification u/s 11(1) by Deputy Commissioner authorizing the Land Acquisition Officer for acquiring the lands. - Publication in GP / Locality / News Papers / Gazette / Website. - Conduct of GramaSabha u/s 11(2) explaining the contents of the notification, provision for filing objections within 60 days duly fixing the hearing date and information to landowners regarding conduct of preliminary survey requesting them to be present in conduct of survey and informing the prohibitive clause imposed on alienation of lands covered by notification. - Notice calling for objections on the preliminary notification on the area and suitability of land proposed to be acquired, justification offered for public purpose, the findings of the Social Assessment report.

-- Conduct of Grama Sabha u/s 11(2) explaining the contents of the notification, provision for filing objections within 60 days duly fixing the hearing date and information to landowners regarding conduct of preliminary survey requesting them to be present in conduct of survey and informing the prohibitive clause imposed on alienation of lands covered by notification. - Notice calling for objections on the preliminary notification on the area and suitability of land proposed to be acquired, justification offered for public purpose, the findings of the Social Assessment report. - 60 days for filing objections and on enquiry by Land Acquisition officer, District Collector to take decision. - Conduct of Socio Economic Survey to identify the affected families having lands and immovable properties, identifying livelihood loosers dependent on the lands being acquired.
-Ex: Tenants, Agriculture labour, etc., and preparing a draft Resettlement Action Plan (RAP). - To enumerate the amenities and infra structural facilities which are affected are likely to be affected due to acquisition and details of common property resources, etc. - Preparation of draft RAP in consultation with the affected families and place it before Gram Panchayat for conduct of Public Hearing.
-The suggested formats for RAP and Abbreviated RAP (ARAP) are annexed to this report. - The draft RAP and a specific report on the claims and objections raised in the public hearing to be placed before R&R Committee to be reviewed by the District Collector and submitted R&R Committee RAP duly incorporating the suggestions and views of the R&R Committee. - The R&R Committee approve the RAP and cause publication in Locality and website.
+- 60 days for filing objections and on enquiry by Land Acquisition officer, Deputy Commissioner to take decision. - Conduct of Socio Economic Survey to identify the affected families having lands and immovable properties, identifying livelihood loosers dependent on the lands being acquired.
+Ex: Tenants, Agriculture labour, etc., and preparing a draft Resettlement Action Plan (RAP). - To enumerate the amenities and infrastructural facilities which are affected are likely to be affected due to acquisition and details of common property resources, etc. - Preparation of draft RAP in consultation with the affected families and place it before GramPanchayat for conduct of Public Hearing.
+The suggested format for RAP is annexed to this report. - The draft RAP and a specific report on the claims and objections raised in the public hearing to be placed before R&R Committee to be reviewed by the Deputy Commissioner.
+The final RAP duly incorporating the suggestions and views of the R&R Committee to be submitted to R&R Committee by the Deputy Commissioner. - The R&R Committee approve the RAP and cause publication in Locality and website.